-If that happens to you, VPN obfuscation techniques are the only way to trick your ISP into thinking you're just browsing HTTPS websites instead of using a VPN.
+- When your ISP Is throttling your VPN traffic: Most ISPs won’t do this.
+However, sometimes they can detect and throttle VPN traffic to discourage its use.
+In this case, VPN obfuscation techniques are the only way to trick your ISP into thinking you're just browsing HTTPS websites instead of using a VPN.

-Many people use VPNs at work or school to get around annoying firewalls.
-The problem is the VPN might not work all the time because the admins might try to detect VPN traffic.
+- When you're dealing with VPN blocks at school: Many people use VPNs at school to get around annoying firewalls.
+The problem is they might not work if admins are blocking VPN traffic.
+With obfuscation, you can easily evade these blocks.

 What VPN Obfuscation Techniques Do Providers Use?

-However, there's a problem with XOR - its not the most secure cipher out there.
-If it uses a weak key, it's pretty terrible at bypassing government blocks.
-In fact, the authorities or even ISPs can break XOR with the right frequency analysis tools and techniques.
+It is the simplest form of a cipher that can exist.
+However, there's a problem with XOR - it’s not the most secure cipher.
+It's also pretty terrible at bypassing government blocks.
+In fact, the authorities or even ISPs can break XOR with the right analysis tools and techniques.

-There's also the fact that a lot of hackers use XOR to disguise malware, so it doesn't have the best image.
+There's also the fact that a lot of hackers use XOR to disguise malware, so it doesn't have the best reputation.

-A subproject of the Tor project, Obfsproxy offers stealth by wrapping protocol data in an obfuscation layer in an effort to prevent ISPs and governments from noticing it.
+A subproject of the Tor project, Obfsproxy offers stealth by wrapping protocol data in an obfuscation layer to prevent ISPs and governments from noticing it.

-Obfsproxy uses Pluggable Transports (PT) to alter how traffic flows between the client and the server. obfs2 and obfs3 used to be the standard modules, but the best one for VPN obfuscation right now is obfs4.
+Obfsproxy uses Pluggable Transports (PT) to alter how Internet traffic flows between the client and the server.
+Obfs2 and obfs3 used to be the standard modules, but the best one for VPN obfuscation right now is obfs4.

 To really hide OpenVPN traffic, Obfsproxy uses a handshake process that has no recognizable byte patterns.
 Simply put, it makes OpenVPN traffic look like nothing more than basic HTTP traffic.